swiftlang/swift-org-website/diversity/index.md

 ## Community-focused blog on Swift.org

-The Diversity in Swift work group will include posts on the Swift.org blog that recognize and highlight the work being done by developers across our community.
-The Diversity in Swift work group will use the [Community Showcase](https://forums.swift.org/c/community-showcase) to brainstorm ideas and topics for these community-focused blog posts.
+The Diversity in Swift workgroup will include posts on the Swift.org blog that recognize and highlight the work being done by developers across our community.
+The Diversity in Swift workgroup will use the [Community Showcase](https://forums.swift.org/c/community-showcase) to brainstorm ideas and topics for these community-focused blog posts.
 Please post any recommendations that you think Swift users would be interested in hearing more about on the Community Showcase, along with a brief description of why you found that work helpful or inspiring.
-Occasionally, the Diversity in Swift work group may also post a Call For Participation to solicit recommendations about a specific Swift topic.
+Occasionally, the Diversity in Swift workgroup may also post a Call For Participation to solicit recommendations about a specific Swift topic.

 ## Community Participation